It’s the start of a new year, and a time to appreciate the things we already have, and to find new ways to live fuller, happier lives.

 Just like anyone else, older individuals need at least 7 to 8 hours of sleep a night.
 If you’re not getting enough sleep, visit the National Sleep Foundation’s website for tips on how to sleep better.

-7. Be more social with safety in mind
+7. Be more social

 8. Try something new, or something old